asadprodhan/A-beginner-s-guide-to-Bioinformatics/README.md

 The above command will create a conda environment using someone’s shared environment called *my_environment.yml*

-Let’s carry out a simple bioinformatics task
+## **Let’s carry out a simple bioinformatics task**

 Say you have a DNA sequence.
-For example, AtNRT1.1 (an Arabidopsis gene).
-You want to find out its matches in Rice and extract the matched sequences.
+For example, *AtNRT1.1* (an *Arabidopsis* *thaliana* gene).
+You want to find out its matches in Rice (*Oryza* *sativa*) and extract the matched sequences.
 How do you do that?

 You can use the BLASTn tool.
 BLAST stands for Basic Local Alignment Search Tool.
-It will find the closest match of AtNRT1.1 gene in rice.
+It will find the closest match of *AtNRT1.1* gene in rice.
 Once the closest matches are identified, their sequences can be extracted from the rice genome.

-Let’s run this task.
+**Let’s run this task.**

-Step 1: Collect the sequences of the AtNRT1.1 gene and rice genome from the NCBI database.
+**Step 1: Collect the sequences of the AtNRT1.1 gene and rice genome from the NCBI database.**

 AtNRT1.1 gene sequence in fasta format can be collected as follows:

 Rice genome sequence in fasta format can be collected as follows: